The Best Time To Use Imperfect Spanish

 The most common mistake is using the preterite instead of the imperfect tenses.

-You have to pay attention to context, verb types, and time frames in order for what you say to make sense.
+You have to pay attention to context, verb types, and time frames for what you say to make sense.

-The basic rule is: Imperfect tenses must be used when giving an opinion about something or someone (ej: Juan es simpático).
+Use imperfect tenses when giving an opinion about something or someone (e.g., Juan es simpático).

-In the English language, the imperfect verb tense is used when the action or state of being is ongoing.
+In English, the imperfect verb tense is used when the action or state of being is ongoing.

 As a result, it can be difficult for English speakers to grasp and understand when they should use this form.

-t’s much easier in Spanish because you have Imperfect Tenses that are just as long, but they are used differently than their English counterparts.
+It’s much more effortless in Spanish because you have Imperfect Tenses that are just as long but are used differently than their English counterparts.

-The most important thing to remember when using Imperfect Verb tenses in Spanish is that you should only use them for Habitual actions and for describing a period of time rather than a single event in the past.
-For example I was eating would translate into Yo estaba comiendo.
+The most important thing to remember when using Imperfect Verb tenses in Spanish is that you should only use them for Habitual actions and describing a time rather than a single event in the past.
+For example, I was eating would translate into Yo estaba comiendo.

 Frequently Asked Questions